 When hunting in the morning, it is important to allow yourself plenty of time to walk to your blind under the cover of darkness.

 This limits the amount of deer that will become aware of your arrival.
 Likewise, when hunting in the afternoon, strive to arrive at your blind at least an hour before you expect deer to travel through the area.

 It is also worth noting that you should take your time when traveling to and from your blind.
 This will cut down on unnecessary noise and prevent sweat-inducing body heat that leads to excessive human odor.

 Additionally, if you do spook deer as you journey to your blind, it will likely be time to rest that location for a few days.
 If you do not over hunt your blind, deer are less likely to pattern your intrusions.

 Knowing Where And How To Set Up Your Blind

-When setting up your blind, you will utilize the aforementioned preseason scouting to determine its placement.
+When setting up your blind for bow hunting, you will utilize the aforementioned preseason scouting to determine its placement.
 Once a travel corridor between feed and bedding locations is discovered, you can set your blind up in the nearest natural cover that is within shooting distance of the trail.

 When securing your blind in place, ensure that all ground stakes are fully engaged in the ground, as this prevents a stiff gust of wind from sending your blind airborne.